ksu-cs-textbooks/cis400/content/1-object-orientation/05-uml/07-visio.md

 ![UML Class Diagram Template]({{<static "images/5.7.1.png">}})

 Class diagrams are built by dragging shapes from the shape toolbox onto the drawing surface.
 Notice that the shapes include classes, interfaces, enumerations, and all the associations we have discussed.
-Once in the drawing surface, these can be resized and editied.
+Once in the drawing surface, these can be resized and edited.

 ![Dragging Shapes]({{<static "images/5.7.2.gif">}})

-Right-clicking on an association will open a context menu, allowing you to turn on multiplicites.
+Right-clicking on an association will open a context menu, allowing you to turn on multiplicities.
 These can be edited by double-clicking on them.
 Unneeded multiplicities can be deleted.

 ![Setting Multiplicities]({{<static "images/5.7.3.gif">}})